 |to track end||K|

 The position is saved in memory for each project.
-Therefore using Region Restore won't have any effect in another project unless you have already used Region Save in that project.
-When you close a project, its saved region is discarded.
+Therefore using Retrieve Region will not have any effect in another project unless you have already used Store Region in that project.
+When you close a project, its stored region is discarded.

-The Region Save command is grayed out if there are no audio tracks.
+The Store Region command is grayed-out if there are no audio tracks.

-Moves the selection region or cursor to the position stored by the last Region Save command (see above).
-If a region is restored, this is only explicitly placed inside those tracks which are currently selected.
+Moves the selection region or cursor to the position stored by the last Store Region command (see above).
+If a region is retrieved, this is only explicitly placed inside those tracks which are currently selected.

 Lock: Activating this menu item locks standard playback to the current position of the playback region (or to the current position of the Quick-Play region).
 This locked position is indicated by a red region in the Timeline instead of the normal gray region in the Timeline.
 The locked region is then always used when starting playback with a play button or with SPACE, instead of starting from the cursor or region position in the waveform.
 See Play Region Lock on the Timeline page for details.

 This menu item is only active when there is a playback region or Quick-Play region in the Timeline displaying in normal gray (unlocked) color.

 Unlock: Removes the Play Region Lock.
 This menu item is only active when the Lock is already active (the locked region shows in red color in the Timeline).